 Voltage Drop Explained

-Voltage drop (VD) occurs when the voltage at the end of a run of cable is lower than at the beginning.
 Any length or size of wires will have some resistance, and running a current through this dc resistance will cause the voltage to drop.
 As the length of the cable increases, so does its resistance and reactance increase in proportion.
-Hence, VD is particularly a problem with long cables runs, for example in larger buildings or on larger properties such as farms.
-This technique is often used when properly sizing conductors in any single phase, line to line electrical circuit.
+Hence, voltage drop is particularly a problem with long cable runs, for example, in larger buildings or on larger properties such as farms.
+This technique is often used when properly sizing conductors in any single-phase, line-to-line electrical circuit.
 This can be measured with a voltage drop calculator.

-Electrical cables carrying current always present inherent resistance, or impedance, to the flow of current.
-VD is measured as the amount of voltage loss which occurs through all or part of a circuit due to what is called cable "impedance" in volts.
+Electrical cables have a carrying capacity of current that always presents inherent resistance, or impedance, to the flow of current.
+VD is measured as the amount of loss which occurs through all or part of a circuit due to what is called cable "impedance" in volts.

-Too much VD in a cable cross sectional area can cause lights to flicker or burn dimly, heaters to heat poorly, and motors to run hotter than normal and burn out.
-This condition causes the load to work harder with less voltage pushing the current.
+Too much voltage drop, otherwise known as " excessive voltage drop ", in a cable's cross-sectional area can cause lights to flicker or burn dimly, heaters to heat poorly, and motors to run hotter than normal and burn out.
+This condition causes the load to work harder with less energy, pushing the current.

 How is this solved?

-To decrease the VD in a circuit, you need to increase the size (cross section) of your conductors – this is done to lower the overall resistance of the cable length.
-Certainly, larger copper or aluminum cable sizes increase cost, so it’s important to calculate VD and find the optimum voltage wires size that will reduce VD to safe levels while remaining cost-effective.
+To decrease the voltage drop in a circuit, you need to increase the size (cross-section) of your conductors – this is done to lower the overall resistance of the cable length.
+Certainly, larger copper or aluminum cable sizes increase the cost, so it’s essential to calculate the voltage drop and determine the optimum wire size that will reduce VD to safe levels while remaining cost-effective.

 How do you calculate voltage drop?

-VD is the loss of voltage caused by the flow of current flow through a resistance.
-The greater the resistance the greater the VD To check the VD, use a voltmeter connected between the poinL where the VD is to be measured.
-In DC circuits and AC resistive circuits the total of all the voltage drops across series-connected loads should add up to the voltage applied to the circuit (Figure 1).
+Voltage drop refers to the loss of electricity that occurs when current flows through a resistance.
+The greater the resistance, the greater the VD.
+To check the VD, use a voltmeter connected between the points where the VD is to be measured.
+In DC circuits and AC resistive circuits, the total of all the voltage drops across series-connected loads should add up to the voltage applied to the circuit (Figure 1).

 For example, a 30m run of 6mm2 cable carrying 3 phase 32A will result in 1.5% drop: 32A x 30m = 960Am / 615 = 1.5%.